dependabot/dependabot-core/common/lib/dependabot/file_fetchers/README.md

 File fetchers tend to get complicated when the file requirements for an update to run are non-trivial - for example, for Ruby we could accept [`Gemfile`, `Gemfile.lock`] or [`Gemfile`, `example.gemspec`], but not just [`Gemfile.lock`].
-When adding a new lanugage, it's normally easiest to pick a single case and implement it for all the update steps (parsing, update checking, etc.).
+When adding a new language, it's normally easiest to pick a single case and implement it for all the update steps (parsing, update checking, etc.).
 You can then return and add other cases later.